This Is Me... Then: Promotion

 Upon its initial release, 200,000 copies of This Is Me...
 Then included a four-panel insert that featured information about her fragrance Glow by JLo, and a peel-off fragrance label that allowed those who purchased the CD to test the scent.
-On September 27, 2002 a spokesperson for Lopez revealed that she planned to take a break from acting to launch a tour in support of This Is Me...
+On September 27, 2002, a spokesperson for Lopez revealed that she planned to take a break from acting to launch a tour in support of This Is Me...
 Then in April 2003.
 However, in late July 2003, Lopez clarified that these plans had been canceled.

 Critical reception

-According to the reviewer aggregator Metacritic which sampled nine reviews of the album, it garnered mostly "mixed or average" reviews.
+According to the reviewer aggregator Metacritic, which sampled nine reviews of This Is Me...
+Then, the album garnered mostly "mixed or average" reviews from music critics.
 Writing for Billboard magazine, Michael Paoletta gave This Is Me...
 Then a favorable review, stating that "even naysayers will have to serve props to Lopez for the considerable growth she reveals as both a performer and tune-smith".
 Allmusic's Stephen Thomas Erlewine gave the album a positive review, calling the feel of it "sexy, stylish, and fun, and there are numerous highlights, all feeling effortless".
 While Erlewine thought the title was "nonsensical and bewildering", he opined that this was the "strongest, sultriest, best music [Lopez] has recorded".
 Tom Sinclair of Entertainment Weekly stated "the girl has a way with hooks, even if they're often borrowed", and audiences are "seduced by the breezy pleasure of her new music".

 Arion Berger of Rolling Stone, however, was not positive.
 Berger criticized the songs as being "pitched too high for her register", while calling the production "cheap".
 Berger also observed that "love has dulled whatever street edge she might have had".
 Similarly, The Village Voice's Jon Caramanica was unfavorable, writing: "This Is Me is like the gift you get from your grandmother—awkward, unwanted, and blindly self-righteous.
 Used to have a little, and still does."
 Slant Magazine's Sal Cinquemani on the other hand gave the album a favorable review stating that "This Is Me...Then manages to find the right formula for Lopez's slinky vocal and is more unified than its predecessors".
 Cinquemani felt that "Lopez will no doubt earn a grain of respect from critics".
 Yahoo!
 Music's James Poletti was also positive, stating that while Lopez's voice "frequently sounds a trifle thin accompanied by the sort of sounds that we're better used to hearing behind a Creative Source or Gwen McCrae vocal", the "honeyed backing massages any real concerns from your mind".